Notts Olympic F.C.: Minor league football

 As the club remained amateur, it became a founder member of the Midland Alliance in 1891, although the league only lasted two more seasons.
 The club therefore joined the Notts Amateur League, resigning before the end of the 1899–1900 season as the club was unable to fulfil its fixtures; in part this was due to the club's amateur status ensuring that it could not retain its better players.
 The club however joined the Notts Alliance and in 1906 a new incarnation of the Notts League.

 The club continued to play in minor leagues until the First World War, finishing bottom but one in the Notts Alliance in 1913–14, when it avoided last place only thanks to a points deduction for another club.
 The final fixture for the club is recorded in April 1915, at Churchfield Lane, against Netherfield Rangers; in May 1916 the club was described as defunct.

 Colours

 The club originally played in white, changing to dark and light blue halves for the 1884–85 season.
 In 1890 the club changed to red and green.
 By February 1891 the club had changed to black and red stripes, which also became the colours of AC Milan, as Olympian Herbert Kilpin took a set of shirts with him when sent to Milan for business.

 Grounds

 The club's home matches were originally played "on the Forest" [recreation ground] before moving to Churchfields Lane in 1884, the ground itself often called Churchville.
 In 1892, the club moved to the Gregory Ground, recently vacated by Nottingham Forest.
 The move did not last long as in 1894 the club moved back to its "peculiar" old ground at Churchville.
+They Currently play their home games at Selhurst Street, which is the home of Radford FC.